JuliaGaussianProcesses/Stheno.jl/docs/src/getting_started.md

 ```
 ![img](assets/samples_posterior_bfgs.svg)

-Notice that the two optimisers produce (nearly) indistinguishable results.
+Notice that the two optimisers produce (almost) indistinguishable results.

 ## Inference with NUTS in 2 minutes